 Specialty insurance policies cover a wide range of objects and locations.
-Habitational insurance is one example of a comprehensive policy that includes both general liability coverage and property coverage.
-More specifically, habitational policies are designed to protect the owner of commercial properties that are rented to others (condominiums, apartment complexes, etc.).
+Habitational insurance, or landlord insurance, is one example of a comprehensive policy that includes both general liability coverage and property coverage.
+More specifically, habitational/landlord insurance policies are designed to protect the owner of commercial properties that are rented to others (condominiums, apartment complexes, etc.).
 Here is a close look at habitational insurance, which is different from traditional homeowner’s insurance.

 The Basics Of Habitational Insurance

-Habitational insurance offers liability coverage for claims associated with tenant injuries or losses caused by incidents such as fires, storms, theft and vandalism.
-Depending on your location, habitational policies may be customized to also include coverage of damages resulting from floods or earthquakes.
+Habitational/landlord insurance offers liability coverage for claims associated with tenant injuries or losses caused by incidents such as fires, storms, theft and vandalism.
+Depending on your location, these types of policies may be customized to also include coverage of damages resulting from floods or earthquakes.

 Who Needs It?